 - Providing their Program Coordinator with potential courses not evaluated for UT credit they plan to take abroad, as well as syllabi/course descriptions (if available).

-- Completing the Course Verification Form via DocuSign.
-Sent to you by your Program Coordinator.
+- Completing the Course Verification Form via email or DocuSign.
+If via DocuSign, it will be sent to you by your Program Coordinator.

 - Completing the Course Description Form(s) (as necessary)